nicholostyler/nicholostyler.github.io/README.md

 by **Nicholos Tyler**

 ### Code Review
-description: Initial code review before enhancements, showcasing original features of program from CS-320.
+**Initial code review before enhancements, showcasing original features of program from CS-320.**

 [![Code Review](https://res.cloudinary.com/marcomontalbano/image/upload/v1622760522/video_to_markdown/images/vimeo--558766356-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://vimeo.com/558766356 "Code Review")

 ### Software Design and Engineering
+**See the code on [Github](https://github.com/nicholostyler/nicholostyler.github.io/tree/main/Software%20Design)**

 The artifact is a program that has model and service classes for contacts, tasks and appointments.
 These service classes allow for performing CRUD operations to allow the user to manipulate their data.
 The artifact was mostly created to highlight security problems in code using Unit Tests.
 It was created for CS-320-T3228 and was created using Java as the programming language.

 I included this artifact in my portfolio because it highlights a lot of the skills of writing secure code by using exceptions and unit testing.
 It showcased my proficiency with software design by breaking the code into maintainable chunks through encapsulation.
 Skills in reusability and maintainability of code was another highlight of the artifact due to the validation being broken into methods and used in the mutator and accessor methods instead of rewriting the code.